-Median equivalised incomes and mean incomes are 3% to 5% below the benchmark in 2017, but they are even more accurate in 2016.
-The Gini coefficient is simulated with 97% accuracy according to external statistics from 2015.
-It is slightly less accurate in 2016 and 2017, with ratios of 93% and 94% respectively.
-Income quantile ratio simulated in EUROMOD accounts for 91% of external value from 2017.
+Median equivalised incomes and mean incomes are 1% below the benchmark from the income reference year.
+The Gini coefficient is simulated with 97% accuracy according to external statistics from 2014.
+Income quantile ratio simulated in EUROMOD accounts for 99% of external value from 2014.